 Any student pursuing a degree in Mechanical Engineering needs to check out Olin College.
-With 23 undergraduates, ME is quite a popular major at Olin College.
-Olin College is situated in the suburban region of Needham, Massachusetts, near stores and other amusement.
+ME is one of the most popular majors at Olin College with more than 23 graduations in 2016.
+It is established in the suburban region of Needham, Massachusetts.

 It's hard to find a better school than New Mexico Institute of Mining and Technology if you want to study Mechanical Engineering.
-At New Mexico Institute of Mining and Technology, 25.5% of undergraduates major in ME.
+25.5% of undergraduates at New Mexico Institute of Mining and Technology are ME students.
 Students who enjoy a more slow-paced life will appreciate New Mexico Institute of Mining and Technology's location in the small town of Socorro, New Mexico.

 Michigan Technological University is among your top options if you want to study Mechanical Engineering.
 ME is a fairly popular major at Michigan Technological University exceeding 251 graduations in 2016.
 This is a tremendous option for students who like the beauty of a simple college town.

 Any student pursuing a degree in Mechanical Engineering needs to check out Colorado School of Mines.
 21.5% of undergraduate students at Colorado School of Mines are ME majors.
-The specific location of Golden, Colorado, is wonderful for students who prefer a quieter, suburban region.
+This school is located in the suburban area of Golden, Colorado, near shops and other entertainment.

 Any student pursuing a degree in Mechanical Engineering has to check out Worcester Polytechnic Institute.
 At Worcester Polytechnic Institute, ME learners enjoy the benefit of a really focused curriculum.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.